 In this chapter, I have discussed the introduction of the study by looking through the transformative processes of teaching and learning toward the current technological era.
 I discuss the background of the study in line with teacher education programmes with the context of the study focusing on UWC strategies of training the pre-service teachers in relation to MRTEQ and micro-teaching assumptions.
-I have also discussed in brief the history of teacher education pre-Apartheid and after independence, along the rationale of the study, I have discussed the statement of the study, aim and objectives of the study, stated the research questions, the significance of the study and the scope of the study.
-In the next chapter, I will be discussing the theoretical framework that underpinned the study.
-I discuss the constructivism theory, the social learning theory including the TPACK theory and the rationale for using the theories.
-I also discuss the model that guides this study along the principles of MRTEQ and micro-teaching assumptions
+The study also discussed in brief the history of teacher education pre-Apartheid and after independence, along the rationale of the study; I have discussed the statement of the study, aim and objectives, the research questions, the significance of the study and the scope of the study.
+In the next chapter, the researcher will be discussing the theoretical framework that underpinned the study, namely the constructivism theory, the social learning theory including the TPACK theory and the rationale for using the theories.
+I will also discuss the model that guides this study along the principles of MRTEQ and micro-teaching assumptions.

-CHAPTER TWO
+CHAPTER TWO: